lexatlas-org/.github/profile/README.md

 LexAtlas is an experimental legal assistant and does not provide certified legal advice.
 It is intended as a decision support tool.
 For critical legal decisions, consult a licensed attorney.

+Here is the updated `README.md` with your additions in English, integrated smoothly into the document under a new technical section after **Hackathon Development Strategy**:

+---

+### Additional Engineering Strategy and Tools

+To strengthen the system’s flexibility and reproducibility, the LexAtlas team implemented several advanced development strategies and tooling:

+- **Parallel LangChain Prototype**
+  Alongside the core version built with Azure AI Agent SDK and Semantic Kernel, we developed a prototype using **LangChain**.
+This allowed us to evaluate differences in orchestration, agent chaining behavior, and prompt effectiveness between frameworks, providing valuable insights into performance and modularity trade-offs.

+- **Azure Infrastructure Automation Scripts**
+  A suite of Bash and Python scripts was created to automate the provisioning and configuration of Azure services used in the platform:
+  - Azure OpenAI deployment
+  - Azure AI Search creation and indexing
+  - Blob Storage setup and data ingestion
+  - Cognitive Services + AI skillsets for pipeline enrichment
+  This infrastructure-as-code setup ensured consistent and rapid deployment across environments, streamlining both testing and production workflows.

+- **Multi-Configuration LLM Prompt and Agent Management**
+  We developed tools to manage and test multiple LLM configurations—including agent definitions, prompts, and model variants.
+This allowed for:
+  - Comparative evaluation of prompt effectiveness
+  - Detection of multi-agent coordination issues
+  - Rapid iteration across model capabilities (e.g., GPT-4o vs. GPT-35-turbo)
+  This modular approach improved system versatility and helped pinpoint performance bottlenecks and optimization opportunities throughout the agent chain.